Great Rift Valley Lakes Holidays

 Governors' Loldia House

-Experience the life of Kenya’s early colonial era at this beautiful converted farmhouse.
+Experience the life of Kenya’s early colonial era at this beautifully converted farmhouse which d...

 Lake Elmenteita Serena Camp